lbl-srg/obc/specification/source/glossary.rst

      that can take on two values (within some tolerance) in order to communicate the binary value.

+   Building Model
+     Digital model of the physical behavior of a given building over time, which accounts for any elements of the building envelope and includes a representation of internal gains and occupancy.
+Building model has connectors to be coupled with an environment model and any HVAC and non-HVAC system models pertaining to the building.

    Controls Description Language
      The Control Description Language (CDL) is the language